 Customer-based intangible.
 A customerbased intangible is the composition of market, market share, and any other value resulting from the future provision of goods or services because of relationships with customers in the ordinary course of business.
-You must amortize that part (if any) of the purchase price of a trade or business that is for the following intangible.
+You must amortize the part (if any) of the purchase price of a trade or business that is for the following intangibles.

-- · Customer base.
+- Customer base.

-- Circulation base.
+- · Circulation base.

-- · Undeveloped market or market growth.
+- Undeveloped market or market growth.

-- · Insurance in force.
+- Insurance in force.

-- Mortgage servicing contract.
+- Mortgage servicing contracts.

-- · Investment management contract.
+- Investment management contracts.

-- · Any other relationship with customers that involves the future provision of goods or services.
+- Any other relationship with customers that involves the future provision of goods or services.